Brickell City Centre

 Brickell City Centre, which cost an estimated $1.05 billion, was completed in 2016.
 It was first proposed during the real estate bubble of the 2000s, but then cancelled during the economic downturn following the Great Recession.
 It was revived in 2012 with enough acreage to qualify for Special Area Plan (SAP) zoning with construction beginning by year's end.
 The hotel and residential towers, as well as some office space, opened in 2016.
 Phased retail openings started in November 2016.
+By the mid 2020s, the retail space of the mall approached 100% leased.

 Overview

-The project was developed by Swire Properties Inc (the US subsidiary of Hong Kong-based Swire Properties), and spans slightly over 9 acres.
-Amenities include a Saks Fifth Avenue department store, luxury shops, restaurants, hotel, office towers and condominiums.
+The project was developed by Swire Properties Inc (the US subsidiary of Hong Kong–based Swire Properties), and spans slightly over 9 acres.
+The mixed-use development includes a Saks Fifth Avenue department store, luxury shops, restaurants, hotel, office towers and condominiums.
 The hotel flag was awarded to EAST, a Swire Hotels brand, which will be their first venture in North America.
 Currently there are EAST hotels in Hong Kong and Beijing, China.
 In February 2013, Swire Properties and the owners of Bal Harbour Shops announced that they had come to an agreement to co-develop the retail portion of the development.
 Later, in 2015, mall developer Simon Property Group also became a retail partner.

 Limited portions of the project opened at the end of 2015, while the residential towers began occupancy in mid-2016.
 The retail section opened at the beginning of November 2016 with a formal ribbon cutting and concert by Miami-based rapper Pitbull.
 The Eighth Street Metromover station reopened in late 2015, though the third floor connection to the retail component remained locked until December 2016.

 The project has been a catalyst for development in the trendy Brickell neighborhood.
 In the direct vicinity of the project, many luxury hi-rise buildings are under construction as of 2017.
 Arquitectonica, the architecture firm that designed the project was also chosen to create the Brickell Heights towers which are located between Brickell City Centre and the shops at Mary Brickell Village.

 In 2017, the company reported 70 percent of condo sales were to Latin American buyers.
 By 2018, “80 percent of sales are going to local and domestic buyers.”